SBC23G10/esp_servo_util/README.md

         Servo_comm_82: Sweep period (ms) = 500, Target rotation = 0.000000, Clockwise = false, Status = active
 }
 ```
+## General testing

+For general testing you should pick one of the examples given in main/example_main_srcs putting it inside the main directory ../

 ## License

 The source code for the site is licensed under the MIT license, which you can find in the LICENSE file.